Why Is My Child Misbehaving at School? Causes, Triggers, and What to Do

 Overstimulation

-Busy schedules, little downtime, or lots of screens can leave children wired and irritable.
-A calmer routine can improve behaviour at school.
+Busy schedules, little downtime, or too much screen time can leave children wired and irritable.
+A calmer daily routine can improve behaviour at school.

 A child covering their face while other students stand nearby